-Whether you feel like you’re failing, you’re smack dab in the middle of a quarter-life crisis, losing inspiration, or you just can’t seem to feel normal again.
+Whether you feel like you’re failing.
+You feel all alone.
+You’re smack dab in the middle of a quarter-life crisis, losing inspiration or hope, or you just can’t seem to feel normal again in this coronavirus abnormal.

 There are answers in the angst if we’re willing to vulnerably sit in it and ask the hard questions.

 I don’t have it all figured out, but I know I’m not supposed to.

 But I do know that this too shall pass.
 We will get through this.

 There is hope and purpose found on the other side of struggle.